ResitanceBot/beta-bot/README.md

 cd beta-bot/custom_docker_images/nvidia_ros
 sudo docker build -t nvidia_ros .
 ```
+Building this container will take about 10 minutes, so make yourself comfortable.
 And now, with the Docker container built, you can start it with this command (this command requires a PS3/PS4/Xbox controller conected at port /dev/input/js0.
 If you don't have a controller, delete the line "    --device="/dev/input/js0" \"):

 ```